17 Best Bean to Cup Coffee Machines of 2022

 Notes about the blurb:

-What is mentioned here as a traditional frother is a pannarello wand / turbo steam wand, which most bean to cup coffee machines have.
+What is referred to here as a traditional frother is a pannarello wand / turbo steam wand, which most bean to cup coffee machines have.

-These are basically a steam pipe with a sheath around it with air holes on the side, intended to foam milk without the learning curve linked to learning to steam milk with a pro steam wand.
+These are literally a steam pipe with a sheath around it with air holes on the side, intended to foam milk without the learning curve associated with learning to steam milk with a pro steam wand.

 See my video on steaming milk:

-Pro steam wands that you’d find on commercial machines, and traditional espresso machines such as the Gaggia Classic Pro & Sage Bambino Plus, take some getting used to, although the Sage Bambino Plus also has an auto steaming function which is very impressive for a machine at this price!
+Pro steam wands that you’d find on commercial machines, and traditional espresso machines such as the Gaggia Classic Pro & Sage Bambino Plus, take some getting used to, even though the Sage Bambino Plus also has an auto steaming role which is really impressive for a machine at this price!

 Sage Bambino Plus Review